oabdoun/tranx/README.md

 it uses [gradle](http://gradle.org/) as its build tool and [snap-ci](https://snap-ci.com/) as its continuous integration platform.

+because i had to reboot my java dev environment from scratch, i developed it using "Sublime Text", with no "import" optimization...

 ## running

 to run the test suite: